-This one may seem a little unconventional, but just hear me out.
+This one may seem a little unconventional, but hear me out.
 When I say “chest press”, please don’t think I’m talking about hitting the bench and lifting twice your bodyweight.
 The isometric chest press is a perfect way to build tension and strengthen your muscles.
-It is done by holding your arms at chest height, and pressing your palms together as hard as you can for five seconds.
+It is done by holding your arms at chest height and pressing your palms together as hard as you can for five seconds.

-When people tell you to stay active, that doesn’t necessarily mean that you need to hit the gym everyday.
-Being active can mean anything from going for a walk, to gardening your plants, to doing regular house work.
+When people tell you to stay active, that doesn’t necessarily mean that you need to hit the gym every day.
+Being active can mean anything from going for a walk to gardening your plants to doing regular housework.

+Now with that said, try your best not to overdo these activities.
 Anything that keeps you on your toes and working your muscles.
-Now with that said, try your best not to overdo these activities.
 If you feel like it’s becoming too overbearing, make sure you take a rest.
 The last thing you want to do is inflict more physical pain on your muscles.

 Doing daily chores around the house is something none of us can avoid.
 Even if we are suffering from chronic muscle pain.
 Sometimes, there’s nobody around to help us.
 The point is to stay active and challenge your body to the extent it can handle.

 We’re not taking you on a spa day or anything, so don’t get your hopes up.
 With that being said, massage therapy is another effective way to treat fibromyalgia.
-In fact, out of the activities we’ve listed so far, this may be the one that causes the least bit of stress.
+In fact, out of the activities we’ve listed so far, this may be the one that causes the slightest bit of stress.

 Warm Water Therapy

 Much like massages, this one is more on the relaxing side.
 Just make sure that your water is at the right temperature.
-Warm water has demonstrated to be a miracle worker in the world of fibromyalgia.
+Warm water has been demonstrated to be a miracle worker in the world of fibromyalgia.
 Let’s get scientific for a second.
 Warm water can reduce the swelling in your muscles and sore limbs.
 It can also increase circulation in your body.

 This is one of the more basic methods for treating fibromyalgia, especially if you don’t have time to warm up a bath or do a full-body workout.
 Stretching is great for relaxing tight muscles and easing spasms.
 On the off chance you’ve never worked out a day in your life, stretching is also a wise move before getting into an exercise.